gowripratyusha28/SE_project/README.md

 11. If RSA Cryptography key is shown then select OK.
 (In mobile)
 12. Run the project.
 (In laptop)

 The app will be installed in Mobile.
+Name of the app - Travel With Us